geetmankar/coding-projects/README.md

 ## List of projects:

-1. N-body simulation code (Python)
+1. N-body simulation code (Python) in the folder nbody-code